 The automobile can use a diesel or a gasoline engine.

-Each engine must meet the European or American (USA) emission standard.
+Each engine must meet the European or United States (USA) emission standard.

 AutoMRVar implements the automobile application

 four referenced models.
 Each referenced model represents one permutation

 of engine fuel and emission standards.
 The table shows the variant

 |Model Name||Variant Control||Condition (read only)|

 You can use condition expressions directly in the Variant

 control field.
 You do not need to create